aakella1/quarkus-workshop-labs/02-Quarkus.CDI.didact.md

-# Welcome to Quarkus on Didact!
+# Welcome to Quarkus and CDI on Didact!

-In this step, you will create a straightforward application serving a hello endpoint.
-To demonstrate dependency injection this endpoint uses a greeting bean.
+In this step, we’ll add a custom bean using dependency injection (DI).
+Quarkus DI solution is based on the Contexts and Dependency Injection for Java 2.0 specification.

 ## Before you begin